Contents Functions Index Previous Next PDF

 iicom Sub by itself checks all current axes and fixes anything that is not correctly defined.

 As the subplot function, the Sub command deletes any axis overlapping with the new axis.
-You can prevent this by adding nd to the command string.
+You can prevent this with command option nd.

 Standard subdivisions are accessible by the IIplot:Sub commands menu.